burnsmod/burnsmod.github.com/_posts/2012-04-14-MintChip-DevKit-Pictures-And-Information.md

 ![MintChip devkit components](/blog/images/mintchip/mintchip-adapters.jpg)

+## MintChip Details

 Mintchip currently has hardware APIs for Android, and Windows.
-I'm on a Mac laptop for now.
+I'm on a Mac laptop for now so I am not running the API software.

-## MintChip Details

 When plugged into my Mac running Snow Leopard, the MintChip (via the USB->MicroSD adapter) registers as a mass storage device with a 2GB FAT16 partition: